section-engineering-education/engineering-education/content/articles/how-to-deploy-streamlit-app-with-docker/index.md

 2. External URL: https://193.106.63.249:8501

-Therefore the streamlit app is now deployed with docker.
+With that, the Streamlit app is now deployed with docker.
 ### Conclusion
 In this tutorial, we have learned how to create a simple machine learning model, how to create a steamlit app using the model and finally being able to use docker to run the app.